jknowles/DataScienceLivestream/index.md

 Here I'll catch you up on my progress so when you tune in you can see what I've done and where I'm at for the day.

+#### 09/26/2016

+I plan on trying to recreate some basic calculations from the FBI's Crime in United States report series which uses UCR data to report on trends in national and state crime levels in the United States.

 #### 09/23/2016

-Looks like I am going to start an analysis of crime rates to see if I can use this as a prototype to identify other errors and issues in the data that need cleaning.
+Started some exploratory data analysis.
+I looked at basic calculations of crime rates per population and I looked for reporting errors and outliers in reporting by year, by state, and by month using both graphs and summary statistics.

+I also started thinking about how to recreate FBI reported crime rates to calibrate my understanding of the data.

 #### 09/22/2016